Monday 25th May to Sunday 31st May 2020

 Thursday 28th May – 37837 deaths

-Another super busy day working on a new website for a clients who is launching a briliant positive thinking/mindset system.
+Another super busy day working on a new website for a client who is launching a brilliant positive thinking/mindset system.
 I really enjoy the process of helping clients to understand why the words have to be a certain way to appeal to the target audience.
 The challenge is getting the client’s voice and message across whilst writing with buyer psychology and SEO requirements in mind – it’s often a delicate balance which needs a few ups and downs to get right.

 Not much else to comment on today because my brain is a little bit fried!